Dave Bassett: Leeds United

 On 31 October 2007, Bassett was appointed as assistant manager to Dennis Wise at Leeds United for the remainder of the 2007/08 season.
 On 29 January 2008, it was reported by the Yorkshire Evening Post that Bassett had left the club, following Dennis Wise's resignation as manager.

 Sheffield United

-On 10 February 2011, Bassett returned to Sheffield United in a consultancy role for then-manager Micky Adams, with the club in the midst of a Championship relegation battle and Adams struggling to adapt to his new job.
+On 10 February 2011, Bassett returned to Sheffield United in a consultancy role for manager Micky Adams, with the club in the midst of a Championship relegation battle and Adams struggling to adapt to his new job.